Beat a new year credit card debt hangover and start the year financially fit

 “Hi there!
 I missed a payment recently and was hit with a late fee.
 Is there any way it could be waived while I work on getting my finances back on track?”

-Negotiating can feel daunting, but even small changes, like reduced fees or lower interest can add up to big savings.
-And if it all feels too overwhelming, our team of Debt Arrangement Specialists can take over the creditor negotiations for you.
+Negotiating can feel daunting, but even small changes, like interest rate reduction, fewer debit and credit card charges or lower interest charges can add up to big savings over time.
+If you’d like a more comprehensive guide, check out our article on How to negotiate with creditors.
+And if it feels too overwhelming, our Debt Arrangements Team can take over the creditor negotiations for you.

-Managing your finances doesn’t have to be stressful, our Personal Budgeting Specialists are here to guide you every step of the way.
-Whether you’re tackling debt, building savings, or planning for life’s milestones, we’ll create a tailored plan that works for you.
+Managing your finances doesn’t have to be stressful or fuel financial anxiety.
+Our Debt Solutions Team is here to guide you every step of the way.
+Whether you’re tackling debt, exploring debt consolidation services, building a savings plan or planning for life’s milestones, we’ll create a tailored plan that works for you.

 Here’s how MyBudget can help: